morehovschi/words-in-context/README.md

 ### tldr
 This is a Python desktop app that serves as a language learning companion.
-It analyzes the given subtitle files in the `data` folder, counts the words in all the files of the selected target language, and outputs a ranked list of the most common words.
+It analyzes the given subtitle files in the `data` folder, counts the words in all the files of the selected target language, and outputs a ranked list of the most common words for a given subtitle file.
 The user interface shows the statistics for any chosen word, shows contextual examples (sentences), and can translate and play an audio of the sentence to clarify pronunciation.
 The example and translation box can be saved as a flash card, and then all flash cards can be exported to one or more Anki decks.

 Quick demo: https://drive.google.com/file/d/1VhKB__TjuWnBvOfQPLN5KhR2Aka78A4G/view?usp=drive_link